 The models and computer code applicability to the analyzed event should be demonstrated.
-Models of plant systems should be verified to reflect as-built plant condition, taking into account plant states and aging effects (such as pump degradation, steam generator fouling, increased roughness).
-Severe accidents may have a particular impact on multi-unit NPPs, which emphasizes the need for a multi-unit model for severe accidents, at such stations.
+Models of plant systems should be verified to reflect asbuilt plant condition, taking into account plant states and aging effects (such as pump degradation, steam generator fouling, increased roughness).
+Severe accidents may have a particular impact on NPPs with multiple units at a site; this emphasizes the need for a model for severe accidents with multiple units at a site.
 Further guidance is provided in section 4.4.5.

-4.4.2.5 Guidance for defining boundary and initial conditions weather conditions
+4.4.2.5 Guidance for defining boundary and initial conditions